 About 18,000 Uzbekistanis subscribed to these pages.

-IRA activities are tied to the Kremlin through Yevgeniy Prigozhin, a St. Petersburg-based businessman and ally of Russian President Vladimir Putin, according to various media reports in Russia and the United States.
+IRA activities are tied to the Kremlin through Yevgeny Prigozhin, a St. Petersburg-based businessman and ally of Russian President Vladimir Putin, according to various media reports in Russia and the United States.

 On March 15, the US Treasury Department imposed sanctions against the IRA, Prigozhin and several other related individuals and entities involved in "malicious cyber-enabled activities".